 WHAT TO DO WHEN STUDENT ARRIVES LATE TO SCHOOL

+All students arriving to school after 8:00 AM are considered unexcused unless they are on a late arriving school bus.
 Students arriving late to school must enter the school at the main entrance.
 The student will be given a tardy pass from the security kiosk.
 If the student is late 30 minutes or more, they must report directly to their subschool office.
 A note or phone call from a parent is required for an excused/unexcused (determined by reason) pass to class.
 Student must make contact with all teachers for any class missed.

 WHAT TO DO WHEN STUDENT NEEDS TO LEAVE SCHOOL EARLY